Hicks Hall, Building 53

 B) The following are the guidelines for investments and limits on security types, issuers, and maturities as established by the University.
 The Treasurer shall have the option to further restrict investment percentages from time to time based on market conditions.
 The percentage allocations requirements for investment types and issuers are calculated based on the original cost of each investment.
 Investments not listed in this policy are prohibited.

-C) Investments shall be limited to fixed income securities selected from the following types:
+Investments shall be limited to fixed income securities as listed in the subsection below:

 i.
 U.S. Treasury Bills, Notes, Bonds, and other obligations whose principal and interest is fully guaranteed by the United States of America or any of its agencies or instrumentalities